Field Notes

 More recently, I began to suspect that the throughline in my work was an interest in systems: evaluation systems, classification systems, institutional systems, systems of judgment.

 Today I realized that the systems were never the subject.
+They were the mechanism.
+The question underneath the work is much older.

 I wrote my MFA thesis on the limitations of portraiture.
 I became interested in audio portraits because they offered the possibility of representing a person with greater complexity and nuance.
 At the time, I thought I was asking a question about portraiture.